The Cellar Doors is committed to respecting and protecting our customers' privacy and treats it with the same respect as our wine selection.

 - we may also periodically email you about updates to our site or service, or to ask for feedback about how we’re doing.

-We currently publish a newsletter of company updates and wine-related tidbits every two weeks.
+We may publish a newsletter of company updates and wine-related tidbits .
 If you would prefer not to receive it, the easiest way to unsubscribe from it is via the link at the bottom of the newsletter.
 We want you to think well of any piece of communication you receive from us and are mindful of sending you an email too many.
 There may be situations other than those described above where in which we may get in touch with you, but do tell us if we overdo it.

 As a member of The Cellar Doors, you have the opportunity to send e-mails with product recommendations, sales promotion recommendations and newsletters from The Cellar Doors to your friends.
 The recipient will be able to see who has sent the e-mail as well as a personal message you might have added.
 Please ensure that you only send these e-mails to real persons who have provided their explicit agreement to receive these e-mails.
 The Cellar Doors will only send e-mails to the e-mail addresses you provide and will not make use of this data for any other purpose.
 You are not allowed to use our e-mail tools for sending spam or information that is in conflict with the general terms and conditions of business.